ART-101 Drawing I

 ART-322 Picture Story

-Examines works created by African-American artists from the Antebellum era to the present, and situates those works in the contexts of American art, American history, African tradition, and global politics.
-Explores the evolution of artistic responses to such issues as identity, race, class, ethnicity, and representation, and compares the work of African-American and Euro-American artists to address and understand differences in attitude and experience.
-Topics of student include the visual construction of race and identity, slavery and cultural deprivation, the legacy of fold art and craft, the politics of portraiture, African-American artists abroad, and the role of the museum.
-Movements to be examined include the Harlem Renaissance and the New Negro; the rise of abstraction and development of a modern black aesthetic; the Civil Rights Movement and activist art; feminism, postmodernism, and neo-expressionism; and the question of a "post-black" art.
-Students will also examine artwork in local collections, including the Baltimore Museum of Art, the Reginald F. Lewis Museum of African-American History and Culture, the National Portrait Gallery, and/or the National Museum of African-American History and Culture.
-Fulfills the general education requirements in fine arts and cross-cultural studies. [ 3 credits ]
+Examines works created by African-American artists from the Antebellum era to the present, and situates those works in the contexts of American history, African tradition, and cultural politics.
+Explores the evolution of artistic responses to such issues as identity, race, class, ethnicity, and representation.
+Topics of study include folk art, decorative art, and fine art produced by African-Americans from the early slave communities to the Harlem Renaissance, the Civil Rights Movement to the emergence of a modern Black aesthetic.
+The seminar format will emphasize class presentations and discussions.
+Students will also examine artwork in local collections, including the Baltimore Museum of Art, the Reginald F. Lewis Museum of African-American History and Culture, the Smithsonian American Art Museum, and/or the National Museum of African-American History and Culture.
+Fulfills the general education requirements in Fine Arts, Cross-Cultural Studies, and Impact of Diversity. [ 3 credits ]

 ART-324 Contemporary Problems in the Arts